kevinzehnder/enex2paperless/README.md

 If you're running into problems, you can enable a more verbose log output by using the `-v` flag.
 This should help troubleshoot the problems.

+> **Warning:** When using verbose logging, be aware that sensitive information such as your credentials and authorization tokens may be printed to the log.
+Be careful when sharing these logs with others.

 ### 6. NoColor

 If your console doesn't support colored output using ANSI escape codes, the output will look messed up, similar to this: